Giants–Jets rivalry: The Jets join the Giants in the same stadium

-When the Jets left Shea Stadium and moved to Giants Stadium for the 1984 NFL season, many Jets fans hoped the name would be changed, however the Giants, who had the authority to approve the change, refused.
-Many Jets refused to refer to the stadium by its official name, instead calling it "The Meadowlands".
+When the Jets left Shea Stadium and moved to Giants Stadium for the 1984 NFL season, many Jets fans assumed the name would be changed.
+However the Giants, who did not own the stadium but nevertheless had the authority to approve any change, vetoed any name change.
+They refused to reconsider, even as the sale of naming rights in other venues became increasingly common and lucrative.
+The Jets resisted making references to the stadium by its official name, instead calling it "The Meadowlands".
 The naming of the stadium has played a role in the rivalry, as the Giants overshadowed the Jets.
+Over the 26 years since the Jets were accepted into their NFC counterpart's home field, the unexpected and time-tested partnership of both teams have only gotten stronger in spite of the big sibling rivalry, resulting in both teams now sharing MetLife Stadium, a joint-venture in which the two franchises own a fifty percent share.

 Critical games

 The Jets met the Giants in 1988 during the final game of the regular season.
 The Jets, with a 7–7–1 record, had little to lose as their hopes for playoff contention had vanished.
 The Giants, however, were contending for a playoff spot and a victory would have secured their spot and their division title.
 Although the six point favorites, the Giants were unable to overcome the Jets defense which saw the Jets sack quarterback Phil Simms eight times.
-With the Jets' victory and victories by the Rams and Eagles, the Giants were eliminated from playoff contention and the Jets gained what many considered respect.
+With the Jets' victory and victories by the Los Angeles Rams and Philadelphia Eagles, the Giants were eliminated from playoff contention and the Jets gained what many considered respect.

-Over the twenty six years since the Jets were accepted into their NFC counterpart's homefield; Giants Stadium; the unexpected and time-tested partnership of both teams have only gotten stronger in spite of the big sibling rivalry, resulting in both teams now sharing MetLife Stadium, a joint-venture in which the two franchises own a fifty percent share.
-As part of the naming rights agreement, the preseason matchup between the Giants and Jets has been renamed the "MetLife Bowl/Snoopy Bowl".